 The table ranks suburbs on gross yield, which is a single slice of investment return.
 Three blind spots are worth naming before you use it.
 First, a high yield can indicate depressed sale prices rather than strong rental demand.
 Rural East County ZIPs like Descanso (91916) yield well precisely because the buyer pool is shallow; the same thinness that boosts yield makes the exit harder.
 Second, San Diego's premium suburbs have historically delivered stronger total returns (income plus appreciation) than the yield leaders, and a decade of coastal capital growth can eclipse years of inland rental income.
 Third, vacancy risk is real in high-yield markets with small rental pools; a six-week void in a rural ZIP hurts far more than it would in a tight urban rental market.

 These are city and sub-regional medians based on 3-bed houses.
-Individual properties diverge significantly based on condition, lot size, view, and school catchment.
+Individual properties differ based on condition, lot size, view, and school catchment.
 A 3-bed in one ZIP can price $300,000 above or below the median depending on whether it is a tired starter or a renovated family home.
 The dashboard shows suburb-level data for every bedroom count and property type, so you can model your specific property profile rather than working from the house median alone.

 View San Diego in the dashboard → Free preview · every bedroom count and property type